khufkens/orthodrc_cnn/README.md

 ## Licenses & citation

 I'm indebted to the [segmentation models](https://github.com/qubvel/segmentation_models) python package and examples from which I extensively borrowed code.
 To be inline with licensing all code is distributed under an MIT license.
-All other (image) data, and the resulting model (forest_model.h5) is distributed under a CC-BY-NC-ND license.
+All other (image) data, and the resulting model (forest_model.h5) is distributed under a AGPLv3 license.

 ## Acknowledgements